 It's definitely one of my new favorite recipes.
 I believe you will love it, too.

-Let’s talk about how we make Nasi Goreng, shall we?
+Let's talk about how to make Nasi Goreng, shall we?

 Nasi Goreng Ingredients

 - Chili Peppers.
 Birds eye peppers or Thai peppers are more commonly used, but you can use any spicy red chili peppers to your preference.
 Omit for a milder version.